Pallavi-Shtgr/Machine-Learning/README.md

-# IBM Machine Learning Course
+# IBM MACHINE LEARNING INTERNSHIP

 ## Introduction
 The **IBM Machine Learning Course** provides a comprehensive introduction to machine learning, equipping you with essential skills to build and deploy intelligent applications.
 You will learn about various machine learning algorithms, techniques, and tools, enabling you to solve complex problems and extract valuable insights from data.